pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 809 Data Structures and Algorithms | String

+I solved one problem of DSA, try to solve the problems applying Object-Oriented programming, for a long time that not practiced DSA.

 #### Day 808 Hacker Rank

 I continue study Data Structures and Algotrithms, need find a book with this topic, DSA it's hard and maths i don't like much.